mmm/infrastructure-gym/README.md

 Here, we represent an environment in terms of (Terraform) infrastructure graphs.
-We include various ways to generate load and then measure response via prometheus queries.
+We include various ways to generate load and then measure response via Prometheus queries.
 Reward varies by example, but basically comes down to optimizing cloud infrastructure utilization wrt cost.

 To build your own infrastructure environments, and really even to _use_ such an